djjudas21/photodb-perl/SCHEMA.md

 ## MOUNT

+Table to catalog different lens mount standards.
+This is mostly used for camera lens mounts, but can also be used for enlarger and projector lenses.

 | COLUMN_NAME     | COLUMN_TYPE | COLUMN_COMMENT                                                             |
 |-----------------|-------------|----------------------------------------------------------------------------|
 | mount_id        | int(11)     | Unique ID of this lens mount                                               |